google-deepmind/open_spiel/open_spiel/julia/README.md

 1. Why is this package named `OpenSpiel_jll` but not `OpenSpiel`?

     The reason is that we plan to use [BinaryBuilder](https://github.com/JuliaPackaging/BinaryBuilder.jl) for the building process once the dependencies and APIs are stable.
-Then another package named `OpenSpiel` will be registered.
+So by convention, this package is named `OpenSpiel_jll`.
+Another package named `OpenSpiel` will be registered later.

 1. What is `StdVector`?

     `StdVector` is introduced in [CxxWrap.jl](https://github.com/JuliaInterop/CxxWrap.jl) recently.
 It is a wrapper of `std::vector` in the C++ side.
 Since that it is a subtype of `AbstractVector`, most functions should just work out of the box.

-1. I can't find the `xxx` function/type in the Julia wrapper.
+1. I can't find the `xxx` function/type in the Julia wrapper/The program exits unexpectedly.

-    Almost all the functions and types in `spiel.h` should be exported (if not, please create an issue).
+    Although most of the functions and types should be exported, only `State` and `Game` related APIs are well tested.
+So if you encounter any error, please do not hesitate to create an issue.